luxfi/cli/cmd/commands.md

---proxy-contract-owner string       EVM address that controls ProxyAdmin for TransparentProxy of ValidatorManager contract --reward-basis-points uint          (PoS only) reward basis points for PoS Reward Calculator (default 100) --sovereign                         set to false if creating non-sovereign blockchain (default true) --teleporter                        interoperate with other blockchains using ICM --test-defaults                     use default test settings for your blockchain --validator-manager-owner string    EVM address that controls Validator Manager Owner --vm string                         file path of custom vm to use. alias to custom-vm-path --vm-version string                 version of Subnet-EVM template to use --warp                              generate a vm with warp support (needed for ICM) (default true) --config string                     config file (default is $HOME/.lux-cli/config.json) --log-level string                  log level for the application (default "ERROR") --skip-update-check                 skip check for new versions
+--proxy-contract-owner string       EVM address that controls ProxyAdmin for TransparentProxy of ValidatorManager contract --reward-basis-points uint          (PoS only) reward basis points for PoS Reward Calculator (default 100) --sovereign                         set to false if creating non-sovereign blockchain (default true) --teleporter                        interoperate with other blockchains using Warp --test-defaults                     use default test settings for your blockchain --validator-manager-owner string    EVM address that controls Validator Manager Owner --vm string                         file path of custom vm to use. alias to custom-vm-path --vm-version string                 version of Subnet-EVM template to use --warp                              generate a vm with warp support (needed for Warp) (default true) --config string                     config file (default is $HOME/.lux-cli/config.json) --log-level string                  log level for the application (default "ERROR") --skip-update-check                 skip check for new versions